alistaircol/ac-website/content/articles/building-and-hosting-a-full-ci-cd-containerised-laravel-application.md

 ---

-I'm using github workflows and its private package registry, so this might not be for you.
+I'm using Github with its workflows and private package registry, so this might not be for you.
 Hopefully there will still be some useful things, though.

 ## Overview

-Everything will be running as a `docker` container:
+Everything on production/development will be running as a `docker` container.
+These include:

-* `traefik` - a reverse proxy and the main entry point into the services
+* `traefik` - a reverse proxy and the main entry point into the application's services
     * The advantage of `traefik` is that you can refer to a container, at least in my implementation, by a FQDN.
 No more assigning/remembering random ports.
-* `bnss-app` - my Laravel application, it needs a `redis` cache, a `mysql` database and it will use `imgproxy`
+* `bnss-app` - my Laravel application, it utilises a `redis` cache, a `mysql` database, and it will use `imgproxy`
 * `redis` - just a simple cache for my application
 * `database` - just a `mysql` database
 * `imgproxy` - my application will work with images, `imgproxy` allows for easy manipulation